Free Shipping on $99+ Orders

 Assessing the Extent of the Mole Problem

-Once you've identified mole activity, it's important to gauge the extent of the infestation.
-The number of mounds or the area covered by tunnels can indicate how many moles are present.
-This assessment is crucial in planning an effective control strategy.
-Whether it's a lone mole or a larger infestation, tailoring your approach based on the severity ensures more efficient and targeted control, preventing future invasions and maintaining the health of your yard.
+Once you've identified mole activity, gauge the extent of the infestation.
+The number of mounds or tunnels can indicate how many moles are present.
+Tailoring your approach based on the severity ensures efficient, targeted control, preventing future invasions and maintaining your yard's health.

 Natural and Environmentally Friendly Mole Control Methods